diablodale/dp.docs/docs/_max/attributes/mlinput.md

 ### Scalar Math {#math}

-Scalar math operations can be applied to data values.
+Scalar math operations can be applied to values.
 Any combination of these can be used for common operations like substracting the mean, scaling, offset, etc.

 `add`